JoshCorino/To_do_list_web_application/README.md

 * "CREATE USER 'SPRINGUSER'@'LOCALHOST' IDENTIFIED BY 'THEPASSWORD';"
 * "GRANT ALL ON *.* TO 'SPRINGUSER'@'LOCALHOST' IDENTIFIED BY 'THEPASSWORD';"

+When you run the script you need to put your linux password for sudo and after that, the password of root user of MySql.

+To stop the application press "cntrl + c" on the terminal

 Made by Joshua Corino.
 Contact: joshuc98@gmail.com